oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

          docker network create --driver=bridge --subnet=192.168.17.0/24 rac_priv1_nw

 **Note:** You must run RAC on Docker on multi-host using MACVLAN Docker driver.

 * If you are running RAC on Docker on multi-host, you can create network bridge using MACVLAN docker driver using following commands:

                 docker network create -d macvlan --subnet=172.15.1.0/24 --gateway=172.15.1.1 -o parent=eth0 rac_pub1_nw

                 docker network create -d macvlan --subnet=192.168.17.0/24 --gateway=192.168.17.1 -o parent=eth1 rac_priv1_nw

 **Note:** To create a Macvlan network which bridges with a given physical network interface, use --driver macvlan with the docker network create command.
 You also need to specify the parent, which is the interface the traffic will physically go through on the Docker host.
 You can change --subnet and --gateway based on your environment.

 * If the docker bridge network is not available outside your host, you can use the Oracle Connection Manager (CMAN) image to access the RAC Database from outside the host.

 * RAC needs to run certain processes in real time mode.
 To run processes inside a container in real time mode, you need to make changes in your docker configuration files.
 Please update OPTIONS value in `/etc/sysconfig/docker` to following:

-        OPTIONS='--selinux-enabled --cpu-rt-runtime=950000 --cpu-rt-period=1000000         --exec-opt native.cgroupdriver=systemd'
+        OPTIONS='--selinux-enabled --cpu-rt-runtime=950000'

 * Once you have editied the /etc/sysconfig/docker, execute following commands: